-Ground Tarp 6 x 8

 Waterproof Map Cases

 First Aid Kit

 This is a suggested minimum number of supplies you should carry.
 Depending on the time of year, terrain to be covered, length of trip/search, group size, known or suspected patient injuries and level of your training, you may carry additional equipment and/or supplies.